SuperOfficeDocs/superoffice-docs/user-guide/en/howto/external-applications-and-url-addresses.md

 > [!NOTE]
 > In this context, applications means any type of file, not just program files.

-Linked applications and URL addresses which you have access to in SuperOffice CRM can be displayed in the following places:
+Linked applications and URL addresses that you have access to in SuperOffice CRM can be displayed in the following places:

 * Under the **Other applications** option on the ![icon][img1] **Main menu**: Click the name of the required application/URL address to open it.